feederchain/storybook/README.md

 `touch stop`
 Just remember to delete that file before the next run or it will only generate a single page

-The following is from the original project that I forked from (the setup *should* be the same) --
+The following is from the original project that I forked from (the setup *should* be the same) There are a couple tweaks to support OpenAI and changes I made to the file structure
+--
 # storybook
 A program that uses generative models on a Raspberry Pi to create fantasy storybook pages on the Inky Impression e-ink display